Whipped Shortbread Cookies

 Notes

 - Soften the Butter (Don’t Melt It): Let the butter sit at room temperature for about 30 minutes.
 If you’re in a hurry, microwave in 10-second bursts.
-Just don’t let it melt—soft, not liquid, is key.
+Just don’t let it melt it soft butter, not liquid, is key.

 - Sift the Powdered Sugar: Sifting removes lumps and gives the cookies a smoother texture.
 It’s worth the extra step.